Current task: embrace my low back pain.

 Meanwhile, I am confident that everything important will come to light in order to find redemption.
 I have experienced this over and over again.

-In this case, I'm not there yet.
-A strong abdomen and back would be nice, but my "knee stories" also needed their time and repetitions.
+In this case, I have not yet reached my goal.
+A strong abdomen and back would be nice, but also my "Knee Stories" needed their time and repetitions.

 Writing this article goes remarkably smoothly from my hand - or should I say from the heart?!